A-thanasios/A-thanasios/README.md

 - Pipelines & Orchestration: Docker, Docker Compose, Prefect

-## 🌟 Achievemnts
+## 🌟 Achievements

   - **Boot.dev Hackathon 2025** – Built a game (*Screaming Pussies*) with a friend in one weekend.
 While we didn’t win a prize, we received an *honourable mention* 🎉 → [Read more](https://blog.boot.dev/news/hackathon-2025/)
-   > The game is about controlling a cat lost in a maze with your voice.
+   > The game is about controlling a little cat, lost in a maze, with your voice.
 We experimented with frequency analysis and had a lot of fun building it.

 - **Boot.dev Back-End Developer Path** – Helped me deepen my understanding of computer science and sharpen my ability to deploy models and pipelines efficiently.
 - **DataCamp Data Science Certification** – My first step toward professional data proficiency.